 The market requested self-adhesive labels, in reels: the company therefore switched from mechanics to electronics.
 Cavagnino & Gatti began to experiment and this led to the creation of cutting-edge solutions: labelling machines with up to 7 labelling stations capable of affixing labels with complex shapes, without the need for complicated additional equipment.

 Cavagnino & Gatti designed a technology that radically changed quality labelling and greatly expanded the possible applications.
 It was the MP programmable platform rotation system with which it was possible to program the movement of a single bottle platform.

 The YPS self-adhesive groups were launched, capable of reaching 90 meters per minute, with the possibility of automatic positioning to optimize all movements.
 The automatic axes are 4: vertical, horizontal, slope and tilting.
 The push&pull system was developed to distribute the labels thus avoiding possible breakage of the support film.

 8,000 square meters of factory space, 70 direct specialised employees, a consolidated supply network with over twenty years of experience, 10,000 machines operating worldwide and over 3 billion labels affixed each year: Cavagnino & Gatti is one of the main companies in the field of precision labelling machines, since it combines experience and creativity, reliability and innovation.
-After the third generation of the family, represented by Ilaria Cavagnino, joined the company, the latter started to work on the future of labelling machines, optimising the various application stages, pursuing greater precision and flexibility for increasingly complex and original packaging and simplifying the need for the operator's intervention.
+After the third generation of the family, represented by Ilaria and Rosamaria Cavagnino, joined the company, the latter started to work on the future of labelling machines, optimising the various application stages, pursuing greater precision and flexibility for increasingly complex and original packaging and simplifying the need for the operator's intervention.